BasalGang/cogsci.dk/content/docs/reinforced-learning/online-courses.md

 title: "Online courses"
 ---

-# Online Courses Database for Cognitive Science
+# Online Courses Database

-Curated by Aarhus University, Cognitive Science, Esben Kran & Sebastian  Engen
+Curated by Aarhus University, Cognitive Science, Esben Kran and Sebastian Engen

-This contains one-pagers for many online courses.
-Originally curated for preliminary approval of courses outside Aarhus University (this is not possible).
+This contains a list of many online courses.
+Originally curated for preliminary approval of courses outside Aarhus University (this is not possible for many of them).
 See a complete list of the content below.
-You are welcome to **add an online course** as a one-pager to the list according to the current structure for each one-pager.
+You are welcome to **add an online course** to the list according to the current structure.
 Try to ensure the quality of the course (e.g. reviews \> 4.5, trustable universities, etc.).

-Write to [Esben Kran & Sebastian Engen](../about/contact) if you wish to contribute.
+Write to [Esben Kran](../contact/) or [Sebastian Engen](../contact/) if you wish to contribute.

 Main online course sources: [Udacity](https://www.udacity.com/), [EdX](https://www.edx.org/), and [Coursera](https://www.coursera.org/)

-## Notes on preliminary approval and examples of certificates
+## Notes

 Getting preliminary approval for these courses does not seem to be possible.
 If it becomes possible in the future, these ECTS calculations might be relevant.